Cooloola Great Walk Sunshine Coast

 • Continue along Maximillian Drive past Beach Road and follow the signs 250m to the southern entrance of the Cooloola Great Walk.

 • From Brisbane, drive about 160km north on the Bruce Highway towards Gympie.
-At the southern edge of Gympie, turn onto Tin Can Bay Road and drive 42km, then turn right onto Rainbow Beach Road.
+Take the Gympie Connection Road Exit and turn right.
+Turn left onto Tin Can Bay Road and drive 38km to turn right onto Rainbow Beach Road.

 • From Maryborough, drive 57km south on the Cooloola Coast Road, then turn left onto Tin Can Bay Road and drive 3.5km, then turn right onto Rainbow Beach Road.